l-lin/dotfiles/README.md

 Well, it's logical as NixOS philosophy is to have reproducible and immutable environments.
 So it's logical some programs are not in the same place as the other Linux distribution.

+Precompiled binaries that were not created for NixOS usually have a so-called link-loader hardcoded into them.
+On Linux/x86_64 this is for example `/lib64/ld-linux-x86-64.so.2.` for glibc.
+NixOS, on the other hand, usually has its dynamic linker in the glibc package in the Nix store and therefore cannot run these binaries.

 __NixOS is not FHS compliant__